Top Health Information Management (HIM) Certifications - AHIMA, AMT, AAPC

 This is the certification for those who seek career advancement into inpatient positions such as DRG validator, health information technician, coding professional, clinical documentation improvement specialist, HIM revenue cycle auditor, compliance auditor, ICD-10 educator, coding trainer, HIM manager, coding manager, director of coding, or vice president of coding.

-To sit for this certification it is recommended that candidates hold another certification such as RHIA, RHAT, CCS-P, or CCA, have work experience, be credentialed from another organization, or complete a set of required courses.
+To sit for this certification it is recommended that candidates hold another certification such as RHIA, RHIT, CCS-P, or CCA, have work experience, be credentialed from another organization, or complete a set of required courses.

 Certified Coding Specialist — Physician-Based (CCS-P)